 Adjusting player latency

-If you’re using Soundslice with external audio output — such as Bluetooth speakers or an overhead projector — you might experience latency, a slight delay between when Soundslice plays audio and when you actually hear it.
+If you’re using Soundslice with external audio output — such as Bluetooth speakers or an overhead projector — you might experience latency, a delay between when Soundslice plays audio and when you actually hear it.

 Latency is an unfortunate fact of life for certain speaker setups, and it’s especially annoying for a tool like Soundslice where it’s important for sound and visuals to line up.